runpod/docs/docs/tetra/get-started.md

 This `ServerlessResource` object defines:

-- `templateId`: The RunPod template ID to use (you'll replace this with your actual template ID).
 - `gpuIds="any"`: The GPU IDs that can be used by workers on this endpoint.
 This configuration allows the endpoint to use any GPUs that are available.
 You can also replace `any` with a comma-separated list of [GPU IDs](/references/gpu-types).
 - `workersMax=1`: Sets the maximum number of worker instances to 1.
 - `name="tetra_gpu"`: The name of the endpoint that will be created/used on the RunPod web interface.